magoo/risk-measurement/index.rst

 :doc:`Simple Risk Management </index>` is a quantitative toolbox of simple methods that support risk measurement.

-It is designed to be reliant on subject matter experts who are informed by evidence.
+It is designed to enhance subject matter experts who work with "hard to measure" issues, like probability.
 It should be useful to those who professionally mitigate risk.
-It is different from top-down methods founded by governance or compliance needs.
+It is different from top-down methods founded by governance or compliance needs, and is instead meant to be useful to those who contribute to mitigations.

-If you are already motivated by risk problems, you may find these techniques useful, well researched, and with plentiful industry examples.
+If you are motivated by risk problems, you may find this useful as a starting point as the beginnings of a comprehensive and epistemic approach to risk.

-With these methods, you should be able to measure risk on a cocktail napkin, or launch a rocket ship into space.
+You should be able to measure risk on a napkin or organize a rocket launch with these methods.

 How does this help me?
 ------------------------------------------